bustle/mobiledoc-kit/README.md

 The demo website is hosted at github pages.
 To publish a new version:

   * `npm run build-website` - This builds the website into `website/` and commits it
-  * `npm run deploy-website` - Pushes the `website/` subtree to the `gh-pages` branch at github
+  * `npm run deploy-website` - Pushes the `website/` subtree to the `gh-pages` branch of your `origin` at github

 Visit [bustlelabs.github.io/content-kit-editor/demo](http://bustlelabs.github.io/content-kit-editor/demo).

-*Initial development of Content-Kit was generously funded by [Bustle Labs](http://www.bustle.com/labs).
+*Development of Content-Kit was generously funded by [Bustle Labs](http://www.bustle.com/labs).
 Bustle Labs is the tech team behind the editorial staff at [Bustle](http://www.bustle.com), a fantastic and successful feminist and women’s interest site based in NYC.*